-The home setting provides children with a nurturing and safe environment that includes soft furnishings, items from nature like: plants and pets, photographs and accessories which make children feel comfortable and safe.
+We have created home-like environments that include calm colours, soft furnishings, and items from nature like: plants and pets, photographs and accessories that are intended to make children feel comfortable and safe.

-Our Home Child Care Providers understand that children learn holistically, not in one area of development at a time.
-We understand that riding a tricycle involves gross motor and fine motor skills but the play children engage in while riding a tricycle involves many more - communication skills, social skills, etc.
+YMCA Educators understand that children learn holistically not in one area of development at a time.
+We understand that riding a tricycle involves gross motor and fine motor skills, but the play children engage in while riding a tricycle involves many more - communication skills, social skills, etc.

-Therefore you may find books, paper and crayons in the block area because children are using these items to figure out how to build a bridge from one shelf to another.
+Therefore, you may find books, paper and crayons in the block area because children are using these items to figure out how to build a bridge from one shelf to another.
 Or you may find play dough in the dramatic play area where children are making pizza.
 And on a beautiful day you may see indoor furniture move outdoors to take advantage of the weather.